close global

 Sheona Mountford

-Elsewhere on the track, Max Verstappen returned to the RB22 after sitting out of Wednesday's sessions, setting the second fastest time of a 1:33.584 and completing 56 laps.
-It was Lando Norris and McLaren who were quickest in the opening morning on Thursday, setting a best time of 1:33.453.
+Elsewhere on the track, Max Verstappen returned to the RB22 after sitting out of Wednesday's sessions, setting the third fastest time of a 1:33.162.

-Mercedes once again looked as cool as a cucumber however, and were already practicing their pit stops on George Russell's car, even testing the eventuality of a five-second time penalty.
+Mercedes once again looked as cool as a cucumber, and were already practicing their pit stops on George Russell's car in the morning, even testing the eventuality of a five-second time penalty.
 A sure sign their testing run-plan has been a success.

 F1 HEADLINES: Hamilton questioned as Ferrari take advantage of 2026 'loophole'